mr-Ucar/2023-2024/Resources/2024 - 2nd Term RESOURCES/2nd Term 2024/Speaking/Readme.md

 **8. Talk about a time when you had a problem with a piece of electronic equipment.**
    - Once, my computer crashed right before an important presentation.
 It was so frustrating!
 I had to quickly find a solution, and luckily, my instructor, Mr Ucar helped me recover my files.
 Since then, I always back up my important documents.
 I'll tell you why.
 Because I learnt my lesson the hard way.

+# After Mid-term III, according to Speaking Pacing

+9. **Talk about the most common crime in your country.**

+- In my country, as far as I know, the most common crime is "Theft".
+Of course, I do not have any statistics or any data but everyday, we hear theft related news.
+This shows that there are lots of thieves in my country, unfortunately.
+It is quite worrying and we need to reduce the rate of crime in our country.
+In my opinion, I believe the government should take stricter measures to tackle this issue.
+As I said before, theft is a significant concern in my country, and it affects everyone.